walterfreeman/phys307/notes/c.md

 following block of code so long as `x` is less than or equal to 20, and after each repetition add 1 to `x`.”
 Note that it will run with `x` ranging from 0 to 19, not 1 to 20!

+You may end a loop prematurely using `break;`.
+This is useful if you want to do something like "Count up to 1000, but stop prematurely if *xyz* happens".

 ---

 ### 4. Conditional statements